Well, that was a full month, wasn’t it? April 2020 was a bitch.

 Who Stayed Sane?

-At work (and in America), the masses were still in full lock-down mode at the end of April, minds securely fastened to what had happened on in America.
+At work (and in America), the masses were still in full lock-down mode at the end of April, minds securely fastened to what was happening in America.
 After nearly four months of stress over this thing I decided to take the Japanese Golden Week off to enjoy the beautiful, uncrowded comfort of our beach side town.

 There was talk of a resurgence of the virus, and a few lingering “what if’s,” but I continued to ask: what if something good happened instead?